Virtualization 101: What is a Hypervisor?

 A hypervisor is a natural target for hackers because its designed control all the resources of the hardware while managing all the virtual machines residing on it.
 The bad news is that a hypervisor is vulnerable to a lot of malicious code, especially those coming from a rogue virtual machine.

-MacDonald, however, suggests that you should treat your hypervisor as the most sensitive OS in your data center or network.
+Understanding what hypervisor vulnerabilities are, however, can go a long way toward securing them.
 You should know what vulnerabilities exist and make sure that you manage these, as well as the configurations, to make sure that it is secure.

 According to TrendMicro, providers such as Microsoft and VMware have also been working to make their hypervisors more secure.
 The demand for more secure APIs and careful planning for the network can help mitigate the risks.